bettaz/NXPCup/DevLog.md

 ### December 10th:
 We managed to run NXP Gazebo Summer Camp simulation. (apriltags repos are still wrong, they should be removed from `gen_params_milestone4.json`, and aimline follow should be changed to python, as explained [here](https://nxp.gitbook.io/nxp-cup/gazebo/milestone-1-intro-to-nxp-gazebo-and-ros/change-between-c++-and-python))

+## Semester 2
+### February 21th:
+Jamie's simulation now works because he changed gen_params.json `ros2_node_2`, specifically `linear_velocity`.
+David's simulation now works on the virtual machine too, after adding `import cv2` to the `ros2ws/src/nxp_cup_vision/nxp_cup_vision/nxp_track_vision.py`
+Alessio fixed the connections of the motor's and the steering, now  we are able to turn the motors and control the Pixy using our code.
+Yuyang updated the local PX4 repository, we're debugging why the simulation is not working for him.